EmranAhmed/FontAwesomeIconsScrapper/README.md

 FontAwesomeIconsScrapper
 ========================

-Scrap all font awesome icons from fontawesome.io and show as array and json :)
+Scrap all font awesome icons from fontawesome.io and show as array :)

+Just Download and Run